 No Holds Bard is both a delightful treat for the seasoned Shakespeare fan and the perfect entry point for the newcomer to Billy Shakes.
 Whether you can recite Shakespeare chapter and verse or the citation “Macbeth 5.5.17” reads as Greek, No Holds Bard is for you.

 ~ ~ ~

-Running throughout the festival is the psychological drama Macbeth, the Bard’s masterpiece of treachery, betrayal, and slaughter.
-Macbeth, in this new production created and directed by Matt Burchfield, is set along the thinning boundary of spiritual and temporal in post-cataclysm Haiti.
+Running throughout the festival is the psychological drama Voodoo Macbeth, Orson Welles’ update to the Bard’s masterpiece of treachery, betrayal, and slaughter.
+Voodoo Macbeth, in this new modern arrangement created and directed by Matt Burchfield, is set along the thinning boundary of spiritual and temporal in post-cataclysm Haiti.
 Witches and porters and murderers support the most perfect married couple in all of theater as they relentlessly pursue power.
 Macbeth runs from the evening of Wednesday, 19 February, through the afternoon of Saturday, 22 February.